NethermindEth/Forta-Agents/Impossible-Finance-Agents/Non-Whitelist-Mint/README.md

 ## Test Data

-The agent behaviour can be verified with the following transactions (Ethereum Network):
+The bot behaviour can be verified with the following transactions (Ethereum Network):

 - `0xe8d2ee70539e9dae26704569d6576ba0f5137908347a42a482fa22e8f88217bf` (IF - Mint to authorized address)
 - `0xb44ef8a0fbe33872edee723b90465ccdf1269a24cbc0119bfcf7bb31f8cfb3bb` (IDIA - Mint to authorized address)